FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 10: Edit profile**

-As an user, I want to be able to edit my conference profile, changing my interests or any information displayed in my profile.
+As a conference attendee, I want to be able to edit my conference profile, changing my interests or any information displayed in my profile, so that it can be updated.

 _User interface mockups_